Skip to main content

 Monsters of Mican was developed by Skittzo.

-Monsters of Mican has received overwhelmingly positive reviews from players.
-Most players liked this game for its humor but disliked it for its graphics.
+Monsters of Mican has received very positive reviews from players.
+Most players liked this game for its humor but disliked it for its story.

 Monsters of Mican is a single player game.

-Similar games include Dungeons of Dredmor, Legend of Grimrock, Operencia: The Stolen Sun, Legends of Amberland: The Forgotten Crown, Legend of Grimrock 2 and others.
+Similar games include Legend of Grimrock, Operencia: The Stolen Sun, A Quest That Became Legend, Grimoire: Heralds of the Winged Exemplar, Legends of Amberland: The Forgotten Crown and others.